StepicOrg/amorph-java/README.md

 Synonym for replace
 - `type` == `"update"`
 - `start` - position to start replace from
-- `end` - position after last character to replace
+- `stop` - position after last character to replace
-- `value` - value to replace text in range with
+- `text` - value to replace text in range with

 **NOTE** `pos` of insert patch can refer to position further than string length.
 In this case append to the end is requested